jastakhova/consensual/README.md

 - [feature] Related agreements: Dependencies, subtasks, and subsequents
 - [feature] Associating images (or files) with the agreement
 - [talk] Should comments and activity log be aligned in one UI component?
+- [tech debt] non-reacheable email of invitee is ignored

 #### Known Issues
 - Discuss roles (witness, who is assignee, etc)